beginningmachinelearning/beginningmachinelearning/src/assets/mml-c1.md

 This is the key focus of machine learning.
 We want to be able to generalize our work across data sets.

+What is valuable information though?
+Do we need to define this before we design our algorithm?
+Before we collect data?
+So many questions...